+(28-57)

-where is the HELTF sequence applied on subcarrier k for the mth spatial stream of user u. if single stream pilots are used or when the 1x HE-LTF is used for non-OFDMA UL MU-MIMO, and if single stream pilots are not used.
+where is the HELTF sequence applied on subcarrier k for the mth spatial stream of user u. if single stream pilots are used or the 1x HE-LTF is used for non-OFDMA UL MU-MIMO, otherwise.

-is the power boost factor for the r-th RU in an HE PPDU.
-For a DL HE MU PPDU, a STA shall support in the range .
-A STA may support in the range .
+is defined in 28.3.9 (Mathematical description of signals).